Frequently Asked Questions

 The muscular or ligamentous structures of the spine can be damaged with whiplash injury to the cervical spine.
 Exacerbation of a herniated disc of the neck can result if the whiplash injures the annulus of the disc.
 It is very unlikely that a normal disc would become a herniated disc with whiplash.
 The former is a more common occurrence.

-Does smoking cause back problem?
+Does smoking cause back problems?

 Accelerated disc degeneration has been positively correlated with smoking as well as increased pain perception amongst people who go through treatment.
 In addition, it has been connected with increased use of narcotics in order to control pain and increased discontent and less than satisfactory results with non-operative and operative treatment of spine problems as well as other musculoskeletal issues.
 All else being equal, a patient who smokes has a higher risk factor for spine and orthopedic problems than a patient who does not.
 Rates of fusion and overall success of spine surgery is significantly less in patients who smoke.